 His party included assistants and other artists, and they were occasionally joined by other travellers, who often presented problems in the journey, and occasionally by their activities afterwards.
-The fact that Bankes is not better known is undoubtedly due mainly to his failure to produce a major publication in his own name.
-Much of the material is unpublished, but parts of it were the basis for publications by other authors, with varying degrees of approval from Bankes.
+Seyler argues that the fact that Bankes is not better known is undoubtedly due to his failure to produce a major publication in his own name.
+Much of his work is unpublished, but parts of it were the basis for publications by other authors, with varying degrees of approval from Bankes.
 His long-term assistant, Giovanni Finati, published an account of the travels, but much of this work must have been edited or written by Bankes.
 Other fellow travellers published an account of the journeys in Palestine, reliant on his work and perhaps with his approval, but another unauthorised book resulted in litigation.
 The concept of what would now be called intellectual property was weakly developed, and the varied claims of the wealthy individual who had funded the expedition, his assistants and fellow travellers could lead to bitter disputes.

-Bankes’s failure to publish may have been due to his parliamentary and architectural activities and his eventual exile, as well perhaps as a lack of a suitable assistant and his inability to finalise his thoughts on the history of Egyptian art and architecture.
+Seyler discusses the reasons for Bankes’s failure to publish: his parliamentary and architectural activities and his eventual exile, as well perhaps as a lack of a suitable assistant and his inability to finalise his thoughts on the history of Egyptian art and architecture.
 This makes it difficult to evaluate his true place in the development of knowledge.
 In Palestine his work on the Roman towns, and the identification of Jerash as the ancient Gerasa, were certainly important.
 In Egypt his detailed record of many sites, some of which were subsequently degraded or even totally lost, has been used by later workers.
 He certainly deserves a place in the much-disputed history of the decipherment of hieroglyphics, alongside Jean-François Champollion and Thomas Young.
 He discovered and recorded the Abydos King List, a text that played an important role in the process of decipherment; using the bilingual inscriptions on his Philae obelisk, he was also able to identify correctly the hieroglyphic cartouche for Cleopatra.

-Seyler’s biography covers his entire life, as a collector and architect as well as an Egyptologist, using the voluminous archive as well as relevant secondary literature.
-Detailed assessment of his legacy to Egyptology may be beyond the scope of such a general biography, but this is an informative and accessible introduction to the life and work of an extraordinary individual who deserves wider recognition.
+Detailed assessment of his legacy to Egyptology is beyond the scope of such a general biography, but this is an informative and accessible introduction to the life and work of an extraordinary individual who deserves wider recognition.

 Timothy Champion